-Kenjiro Lee is a playwright, puppeteer, director, and performer.
-But let’s make this easier on ourselves and just say he’s a multidisciplinary theater artist.
+Playwright, puppeteer, director, and performer.
+But let’s make our lives easier and just say multidisciplinary theater artist.

 DSCF8565.jpg

-Kenjiro Lee is a graduate of the University of Chicago where he majored in Political Science (A.B.
+Kenjiro Lee is a New York-born, Jersey-raised, Chicago-briefly, then-back-to-New York-again playwright and puppeteer.
+He has had work performed through Pan Asian Rep, Paper Kraine Productions, Harriet Tubman Effect, and the Fled Collective.
+He is a graduate of the University of Chicago where he majored in Political Science (A.B.
 ‘20) and minored in Theater and Performance Studies.
-Kenjiro has trained in playwriting through Vassar College and New York Stage and Film’s Powerhouse Theater Training Program and the National Theater Institute’s Summer Theatermakers Intensive and Advanced Playwriting Semester.
+He is a member of the Serials Artist Pool where he works as a playwright and in marketing.
 He was previously a member of the Road Theatre Company’s virtual Under Construction 3 Playwrights Group and playwright-in-residence for the Citadel of Playwrights.
-He frequently has work produced through Paper Kraine Productions.
 Kenjiro was also a finalist for the Lark’s 2021-2022 Van Lier New Voices Fellowship before the company tragically folded.
-He works primarily in the New York theater scene.

 Drawing from his own experiences as a Korean-Japanese American and rigorous consumer of the cerebral, the absurd, the serious, and the silly, Kenjiro crafts (usually) comedic plays that confront the uncomfortable aspects of daily life with a dose of remedial chaos.